 Chances are, if you’ve purchased something online, you’ve seen the option to check out with PayPal.
 It’s no exaggeration to say that it’s everywhere.

 With PayPal, you can send and receive money in just a few clicks.
-It supports personal and business accounts, making it perfect for various transactions.
+It supports both personal and business accounts, making it ideal for a wide range of transactions.

 Whether shopping online, paying for services, or invoicing clients, PayPal offers a user-friendly interface and quick processing times.